MCP TypeScript SDK (V2)

 const server = new McpServer({ name: 'my-server', version: '1.0.0' }, { capabilities: { logging: {} } });

-Then log from any handler callback:
+Then log from any handler:

 server.registerTool(